rusticlion/Manastorm/manastorm_codebase_dump.md

     if #effect.trailPoints > 0 then
         local head = effect.trailPoints[1]
         local leadingIntensity = effect.leadingIntensity or 1.5

+        -- Apply flicker effect for bolt-type projectiles if effect.flickerRate and effect.flickerIntensity then
+            -- Calculate flicker based on time and rate local flickerMod = math.sin(effect.timer * effect.flickerRate) * effect.flickerIntensity
+            -- Apply intensity modification (make it brighter only, not dimmer) leadingIntensity = leadingIntensity * (1 + math.max(0, flickerMod))
+        end

         -- Draw multiple layered glows for a more intense effect -- Outer glow